ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter14.md

 Wèi WúXiàn then pondered, “Why is the stuff I gave Lán Zhàn somewhat ambiguous?!
 Could it be that my own self in these past years likes Lán Zhàn as well?”

-He went on, “That could be plausible, because Lán Zhàn is kind, as well as handsome, so it is hard not to like him.”
+He went on, “That could be plausible, because Lán Zhàn is kind as well as handsome, so it is hard not to like him.”

 He turned his head so as to look at Lán WàngJī.
 “Indeed, Lán Zhàn is very handsome,” he thought.
 “His eyebrows, his eyes, his nose and his lips are really beautiful.
 He is without a doubt the most good-looking man I’ve ever seen.”